jk-ethz/franka_lock_unlock/README.md

 ## Problem Description

-While the Franka Panda is a great robot for research, it lacks the option of unlocking or locking its joints from a different source other than the Franka Desk Web UI.
+While the Franka Panda is a great robot for research and industrial use cases, it lacks the option of unlocking or locking its joints from a different source other than the Franka Desk Web UI.
+However, this is crucial if you want to automate the entire startup and shutdown phase of the robot.
 That is now possible with the introduction of this package.

 ## Command-Line Usage
+Ensure to have python3 installed.

 ```
 usage: ./__init__.py [-h] [-u] [-l] [-w] [-r] [-p] [-c] hostname username password